-Both the Jackson Institute and the wider Yale community offer numerous paid positions for student work, including teaching fellowships and research and course assistantships.
+Both the Jackson School and the wider Yale community offer numerous paid positions for student work, including teaching fellowships and research and course assistantships.
+Available Jackson School research assistant and teaching fellow positions are advertised and selected candidates hired through the academic services & registrar offices.

-Both U.S. and international students are eligible to be a Teaching Fellow not only at Jackson but at departments across the Graduate School of Arts and Sciences.
-As a Teaching Fellow, the student may be expected to grade papers, lead discussion sections, and hold office hours, and will earn either $4,000 (up to 10 hours work/week) or $8,000 (up to 20 hours work/week) per semester.
+Both U.S. and international students are eligible to be a Teaching Fellow at Jackson and other departments across the Graduate School of Arts and Sciences.
+As a Teaching Fellow, the student may be expected to grade papers, lead discussions, and hold office hours, earning either $4,000 (up to 10 hours work/week) or $8,000 (up to 20 hours work/week) per semester.